BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 For the sake of simplicity I will use the same model for all tasks.
 I don't think we need the absolute frontier of LLM intelligence for our side project so the goal is to strike a balance between intelligence and price.

-After working on some coding tasks with Deepseek V4 Flash, I found it lacking in the taste/decision making area, which is critical for a good translation.
-Its big bro, Deepseek V4 Pro fares better in comparison, at 3x the price.
+After working on some coding tasks with DeepSeek V4 Flash, I found it lacking in the taste/decision making area, which is critical for a good translation.
+Its big bro, DeepSeek V4 Pro fares better in comparison, at 3x the price.

-Taking our original estimate of $10 using Deepseek V4 flash, we can hope to land in O($30) territory, which is more than reasonable.
+Taking our original estimate of $10 using DeepSeek V4 flash, we can hope to land in O($30) territory, which is more than reasonable.

-Let's start the pipeline, shall-we ?
+Let's start the pipeline, shall we?

 ## Results